lim3nd/API-lab/Example7-Direction/readme.md

 # Brightness with swipe
-This prototype explores the swiping feature of Zingtouch in order to change the brightness of the screen.
+This prototype explores the swiping feature of Zingtouch in order to show direction on a map.

 ## How to use
-All code is in main.js. applyBrightness(x, bgColor, frontColor) handles the functionality of the brightness of the swipe, and it sets desired background as well as color on top of that.
+All code is in main.js.
+A custom drawImage-fuction handles the arrow placement as well as its rotation: drawImage(ctx, image, x, y, w, h, degrees)

 ## Maintenance and contribution to the project
 This prototype was made with the help of Zingtouch: